green-code-initiative/creedengo-rust/CONTRIBUTING.md

 1. Check the [dylint documentation](https://github.com/trailofbits/dylint)
 2. Look at existing rules in this repository for examples
 3. Open an issue in this repository for project-specific questions
-4. Join the ecoCode community discussions
+4. Join the Creedengo community discussions

 Thank you for contributing to a more sustainable software ecosystem! 🌱